Translation philosophy in brief

-The most obvious change I am proposing is in the title, where for a number of reasons I have deemed the singular Spirit of Law a better reflection of Montesquieu’s overall meaning than its traditional rendition.
-For an initial discussion of this and some of the other problems identified, I refer the reader to my article “On the Nugent translation of L’Esprit des lois”, History of Political Thought, vol. XXXVIII, no. 3 (2017), p.
-1-24.
+The most obvious change I am proposing is in the title, where for a number of reasons it seems to me that the singular Spirit of Law may be a better reflection of Montesquieu’s overall meaning than its traditional rendition.
+For an initial discussion of this and some of the other problems identified, I refer the reader to my article “On the Nugent translation of L’Esprit des lois”, History of Political Thought, vol. XXXIX, no. 1 (2018), p.
+83-106.

-I am also experimenting with other non-traditional translations, even with respect to some terms that are quite central to Montesquieu’s argument.
+I am also experimenting with other non-traditional translations, even sometimes with respect to some terms that appear frequently in Montesquieu’s argument.
 One of these is to find a replacement for the term “spring” (for ressort) which has been resorted to by all translators so far.
-The major objection to “spring” is simply that, while Montesquieu does in a few instances use ressort in a mechanical sense (especially in the 1757 Avertissement), the English word spring (unlike the French ressort [Dictionnaire de Trévoux: “Ressort se dit figurément en choses spirituelles et morales, et signifie cause, moyen”; the Latin equivalents given (Trévoux being a bilingual dictionary) are causæ and principia.]), has no recognized metaphorical value that can “naturalize” its application, in particular, to the dynamics of the various types of government.
-The use of ressort by Montesquieu does not constitute a neologism, but it does when Nugent translates it as spring.
-After considering such things as “muscle”, which ultimately seems too organic for this specific context, I venture the word “impetus”, which seems to me much clearer, and open in the eighteenth century to both mechanical and metaphorical use; sometimes, particularly when a plural is needed, I substitute “incentive”, a pretty close synonym.
-At the same time, I am tempted by “energy”.
+The major objection to “spring” is simply that, while Montesquieu does in a few instances use ressort in a mechanical sense (especially in the 1757 Avertissement), the English word spring (unlike the French ressort, has no recognized metaphorical value that can “naturalize” its application, in particular, to the dynamics of the various types of government.
+(Dictionnaire de Trévoux: “Ressort se dit figurément en choses spirituelles et morales, et signifie cause, moyen”.)
+The use of ressort by Montesquieu does not constitute a neologism, but it does in English when Nugent translates it as “spring”.
+After considering such things as “muscle”, which ultimately seems too organic for this specific context, I have experimented with “impetus”, “incentive”, “energy”.
 And it is clear from many passages that principe is in any case a synonym for ressort; so it is not as if one had to maintain some term rigidly – particularly “spring” – as the systematic equivalent of ressort.

-Peuple is a complicated and ambiguous term in French because it can mean either the body of the people (< populus in Latin), in which case it can also take the plural, or commoners (plebs) as opposed to upper classes; or again it can have a general meaning like the English “people”.
+Peuple is a complicated and ambiguous term in French because it can mean either the body of the people (< populus in Latin), in which case it can also take the plural; or commoners (plebs) as opposed to upper classes; or again it can have a general meaning like the English “people”.
 Populaire, as in gouvernement populaire, is closely linked to that meaning.
 “People” is ambiguous also in English, but not in analogous ways.
 Its first meaning is very close to the first French one, but the second refers to the aggregate of citizens and is obligatorily a plural.
-To use “people” for very long in the singular begins to sound odd.
-I have usually in such passages shifted (fairly seamlessly, I hope) into the plural, despite some slippage of meaning that seems to me unavoidable.
-The second French definition, also much used by Montesquieu, refers to those who are not noble or rich, and is often best rendered by “commoners”.
-And of course other words such as gens and on too are sometimes best translated as “people”.
+To use “people” very many times in succession in the singular begins to sound odd.
+Like previous translators, I have usually in such passages shifted (fairly seamlessly, I hope) into the plural, despite some slippage of meaning that seems to me unavoidable.
+The second French definition, also much used by Montesquieu, refers to those who are not noble or rich, and is often best rendered by “commoners” or “common people”.
+And of course other words such as gens and on also are sometimes best translated as “people”.

 Pouvoir and puissance have similar and overlapping usage; sometimes, but by no means always, Montesquieu keeps them separate, as if by opposition, and at other times he seems to substitute them indiscriminately (XI, 6).
-I have frequently experimented here with translating pouvoir as “power” but puissance as “authority”.
-There are also, of course, occurrences of autorité that also seem to call for “authority”; my sense is that they can be distinguished from the first category.
+I have generally rendered pouvoir as “power” and puissance as “authority”.
+There are also, of course, occurrences of autorité that seem to call for “authority”.

 Probably everyone who has taught this work has some examples of passages that were badly handled.
 If we can pool some of this information, perhaps some improvements can be made.